 Cathiard’s other holdings are impressive for their vine age.
 While most of his Premier Crus are 35 to 45 years old, the parcel in Chambolle-Musigny Les Clos de l’Orme was planted in 1951, producing stunningly perfumed expressions of the village.
 Meanwhile the two Premier Crus produced in Nuits-Saint-Georges, Aux Murgers and Aux Thorey, are both endowed with stunningly concentrated vines no younger than fifty, but sometimes sixty or seventy years old, offering intense earthy complexity.
 Cathiard also makes excellent Nuits-Saint-Georges and Vosne-Romanée Villages Pinot Noirs.

 The wines are made as one might expect at a small domaine, where from 1969 to 2011 everything was done by Sylvain, his wife Marinette, and his son Sébastien.
 The fruit gets completely de-stemmed after rigorous sorting, with no fining or filtering since 2000.
 In 2011 Sébastien Cathiard fully took over and oversaw the completion of a new cellar.
 Since then he has been impressing critics by refining the house style and slightly reducing the use of new oak.

 MARKET PRICE ?

-For UK and EU customers it means that VAT must be charged as the wine is no longer ‘In Bond’.
-It does not affect non-EU export orders.
+For UK and EU clients this means that VAT will still need to be paid at the prevailing rate.
+This does not affect non-EU export orders.

 What Are ‘En Primeur’ Wines?